 Image Formats.
 The X-Pro2 can shoot RAW or JPG (or both at once).
 The RAW format is Fujifilm’s .raf file format, which is pretty widely compatible with most RAW image processing apps.

 Aspect Ratio and Sizes.
 Here are the aspect ratios and pixel dimensions of the various size settings available in the X-Pro2.

 ISO Range.
 The native ISO range is from 200 to 12800.
 There are also three extended values—100 at the lower end and 25600 and 51200 at the upper end (you can get undesirable effects on image quality with these extended settings).

-There’s also AUTO ISO, with some control over the thresholds at which it is applied and parameters it will stick within.
+There’s also AUTO ISO, with some control over the thresholds at which it is applied and the parameters it will stay within.

 Focus Points.
 There’s a small joystick on the back of the camera that you can control with your right thumb to move the focus point around within the frame.
 You have quite a lot of control over the positioning and size of the focus point, which is better explained here.

 You can also control the granularity of the focus point grid (and therefore the speed with which you can move around it) by choosing either 77 points (in a 7 by 11 grid) or 273 focus points (in a 13 by 21 grid).